NPQ Deferral Policy

 All supporting evidence must be attached to the same email with which candidates submit their deferral request form.

 4. Processing of a deferral request form

 Upon the receipt of a deferral request form, a member of the Candidate and Partner Support team will check that it has been completed in full, signed by both candidate and their sponsor and that the evidence provided adheres to the above guidelines.
-At this stage, the form may be returned to the candidate for amendment if required.
+At this stage, the form may be returned to the candidate for an amendment if required.

 Having received a form completed correctly and in full, a member of the Candidate and Partner Support team will make a decision regarding the candidate’s request for deferral using the guidance outlined in this document.
 All deferral requests will be reviewed and receive a verdict within ten working days of submission.
 When a request is approved, the candidate will be emailed to inform them of their re-engagement term.
 When a request is not approved, the candidate will receive an email explaining how this decision was reached.